wutzebaer/tensorflow-5090/readme.md

-# TensorFlow CUDA 12.8 Build Environment
+# TensorFlow CUDA 12.8 Build Environment for RTX 5090

 This project provides a Docker-based environment for building TensorFlow from source with CUDA 12.8 and cuDNN support on Ubuntu 24.04.
 It automates the setup, build, and installation of a custom TensorFlow wheel with GPU acceleration.